MrNoIce/Front-End-Capstone/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### `json-server -p 5002 issues.json`

 In a seperate terminal window, <br>
-Inside of the api folder of the app, run this command to start the database.
+Inside of the api folder (api) of the app, run this command to start the database.
+### `json-server -p 5002 -w issues.json`

+Login with any user name or password

 ### `

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify